 b.
-The actor was (1) a person acting under color of law to intercept a wire or oral communication, and (2) he was a party to the communication or one of the parties to the communication had given prior consent to such interception c.
-(1) The actor was a party to the communication or one of the parties to the communication had given prior consent to such interception, and (2) such communication was not intercepted for the purpose of committing a crime or other unlawful harm.

-6.3.1 Recommendation: Amend N.D.
+The actor was

+(1) a person acting under color of law to intercept a wire or oral communication, and(2) he was a party to the communication or one of the parties to the communication had given prior consent to such interception

+- c.
+(1) The actor was a party to the communication or one of the parties to the communication had given prior consent to such interception, and (2) such communication was not intercepted for the purpose of committing a crime or other unlawful harm. - 6.3.1 Recommendation: Amend N.D.
 Cent.
-Code § 12.1-15-02 (Interception of wire or oral communications - Eavesdropping) to expressly permit interception of wire or oral communications in trafficking or CSEC investigations.
+Code § 12.1-15-02 (Interception of wire or oral communications Eavesdropping) to expressly permit interception of wire or oral communications in trafficking or CSEC investigations. - 6.4 Using a law enforcement decoy posing as a minor to investigate buying or selling of commercial sex acts is not a defense to soliciting, purchasing, or selling sex with a minor.